 - Does it just feel like there’s an extra layer under your foot?

-These are all very typical feelings with neuromas.
+These are all typical sensations with neuromas.

 What does a Neuroma feel like?